-- Select "Project" under the project tab and type "bigquery-public-data" (Appendix A, Figure 1).
-Once you have completed this step, you can access the "USA Names" dataset in the "bigquery-public-data" project and begin analyzing it in Tableau. - 2.
-After selecting the "bigquery-public-data" project, the next step is to choose the specific dataset you want to analyze (Appendix A, Figure 1).
-In this case, we are using the "USA Names" public dataset the Social Security Administration created.
-In the "Select a dataset" field, click on the drop-down arrow and select "usa\names."
-By selecting the "usa\names" dataset, Tableau will load the data from this dataset into the visualization environment, allowing you to create visualizations and perform data analysis on this specific dataset. - 3.
-After loading the data from the "usa\names" dataset in Tableau, you will be directed to the worksheet area where you will see a list of available sheets.
-Click on the "Sheet 1" tab to create a new sheet where you can start building your visualization.
+- 1. Select "Project" under the project tab and type "bigquery-public-data" (Appendix A, Figure 1).
+Once you have completed this step, you can access the "USA Names" dataset in the "bigquery-public-data" project and analyze it in Tableau. - After selecting the "bigquery-public-data" project, the next step is to choose the specific dataset you want to analyze (Appendix A, Figure 1).
+In this case, we use the "USA Names" public dataset the Social Security

+Administration created.
+In the "Select a dataset" field, click the drop-down arrow and select "usa_names."
+By selecting the "usa_names" dataset, Tableau will load the data from this dataset into the visualization environment, allowing you to create visualizations and analyze this specific dataset.

+After loading the data from the "usa_names" dataset in Tableau, you will be directed to the worksheet area where you will see a list of available sheets.
+Click on the "Sheet 1" tab to create a new sheet to start building your visualization.